Ningbo: Ningbo National Hi-Tech Industrial Development Zone

 Ningbo National Hi-Tech Industrial Development Zone was founded in 1999 and was upgraded to a national level zone in January 2007.
 It is 10 km from Ningbo International Airport and 18 km away from Ningbo Port.
 The zone serves as the important technical innovation base of Yangtze River Delta.
 Industries encouraged include chemicals production and processing, biotechnology and pharmaceuticals, raw material processing, Research and Development.

 Ningbo Free Trade Zone

-Ningbo Free Trade Zone is one of the 15 free trade zones authorized by the State Council of China, and is the only free trade zone in Zhejiang Province.
+Ningbo Free Trade Zone is one of the 15 free trade zones authorized by the State Council of China and is the only free trade zone in Zhejiang Province.
 It was established by State Council in 1992, covering the area of 2.3 km2.
-It lies in the middle of the coastline of Mainland China, at the south of Yangtze River Delta.
-In 2008, its industrial output value was RMB 53.33 billion and grew at 19.8% as compared to 2007.
+It lies in the middle of the coastline of mainland China, at the south of Yangtze River Delta.
+In 2008, its industrial output value was RMB 53.33 billion and grew at 19.8 percent as compared to 2007.